Fashion, females, fabric and jewellery are the aesthetic concerns of Corinne’s work.

 This is a highly stylised vision of femininity suggesting both fragility and sexual power.
 It is an ephemeral vision set in an epoch where all popular cultural ideas about femininity were about to shatter into the feminist resurgence of the 1960’s

 Corinne’s friends are her models.
 She styles them in her own fashions and accessories.
 A collector of vintage fashions for many years Corinne adorns her models to create her original paintings.

 Corinne has exhibited her paintings in Brisbane, the Gold Coast and Melbourne for more than ten years.
 She paints full time from her home in the Northern Rivers of New South Wales.
 Cameron, her husband frames all of her work in house as part of their custom picture framing business Two Seas Creative.

-Limited Editions of selected paintings are available
+Limited Edition Reproductions of selected paintings are available at

 Corinne is represented by